Moving to Panama City, Panama

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I made a visit here in August,stayed in a pretty basic place in el Cangrejo, and felt quite at home.
 It reminds me of Greenwich Village in NYC.
-I'll be staying in the same place for a month, plan to begin the Pensionado process with a recommended-by-expats att'y., and then move about 1 1/2 hrs.outside the city, coming back in as needed to complete the paperwork," remarked one expat who made the move to Panama City.
+I'll be staying in the same place for a month, plan to begin the Pensionado process with a recommended-by-expats att'y., and then move about 1 1/2 hrs.outside the city, coming back in as needed to complete the paperwork," commented one expat who made the move to Panama City.

 "One of the best ways to find a place to live in Panama City is to use online resources such as websites like Encuentra24.com, PanamaRealEstate.com, and PanamaLiving.com.
 These websites offer a variety of listings for apartments, houses, and condos in Panama City.
 Additionally, you can also search for rental properties on popular real estate websites such as Zillow and Trulia.
-Additionally, you can also contact a local real estate agent or property management company to help you find a place to live in Panama City," explained one expat living in Panama City, Panama.
+Additionally, you can also contact a local real estate agent or property management company to help you find a place to live in Panama City," remarked one expat in Panama City, Panama.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.